rinoradCross/DietBot/README.md

 ## Conclusion

-DineBot aims to revolutionize the way users place food orders online, offering a seamless and efficient experience through advanced NLP and robust backend services.
+DietBot aims to revolutionize the way users place food orders online, offering a seamless and efficient experience through advanced NLP and robust backend services.
 We look forward to your contributions and feedback to make this project even better.

 ## References